 photo by Ronnie Hughes from the wonderful asenseofplaceblog.wordpress.com

 But even if the Greens fail to cover every inch of the countryside in wind farms, they still have to answer for “their antipathy towards farmers and hunters”!
 The same antipathy, presumably, that led them to introduce the hunting ban.
 That was definitely the Greens, right?
 As for farmers, I confess an imperfect knowledge of the farms of Sevenoaks, which no doubt feel the sting of Green antipathy so deeply.
 The farms I grew up on were in West Wales, and the farms I have worked on since then have largely been in the South West of England.
-Having witnessed the terrible abuses of the worst, and joined in the invaluable and incessant hard work of some of the best, I have come to understand that organic farming is the only way to preserve the natural heritage of our British countryside.
+Having witnessed the terrible abuses of the worst, and joined in the invaluable and incessant hard work of some of the best, I have come to understand that organic farming is the best way to preserve the natural heritage of our British countryside.
 Organic farming is a difficult undertaking: it takes more investment, more effort, more labour.
 But it is possible.
 We did it for centuries – remember our “ancient ways of living”? – and it is promoted by Green policies.

 Perhaps, however, the perceived antipathy towards farmers comes from the Green party’s support for “a progressive change from diets dominated by meat, dairy and other animal products to healthier diets based mainly on plant foods” – after all, that would be bad news for intensively-reared livestock (although low-yield, high-quality organic livestock farmers might actually welcome this cultural shift).
 Never mind that doctors and research scientists have been recommending just such a change for years and years; it was proposed by the Green party, so it must be “daft”.